Heart Disease | Matthew 15

 Inside Job | Lemuel Ayudtud

-Heart disease is the number one leading cause of death in the US (most likely around the world, as well).
-As much as it is based on heredity, the management of heart disease highly depends on exercise and diet.
-A quick search online and you will find that fatty and oily foods along with increased intake of sodium (salt) over time can lead to exacerbating any native propensity of anyone towards heart disease.
-So to offset increased risk, people should really be intentional about what they put into their mouths to eat.
+Heart disease is the number one leading cause of death in the U.S. (and likely around the world as well).
+While heredity plays a role, the management of heart disease largely depends on exercise and diet.
+A quick search online reveals that fatty and oily foods, along with increased sodium (salt) intake over time, can exacerbate anyone’s natural predisposition to heart disease.
+To offset the increased risk, people must be intentional about what they choose to eat.

-Now as much as the medical community preaches the principle of what and what not to eat, Jesus tells us that what’s important for man is not what goes in his mouth but what comes out.
+Now, as much as the medical community emphasizes the importance of diet, Jesus tells us that what truly matters isn’t what goes into a man’s mouth, but what comes out.
 Yup!
-There’s a different “heart disease” that Jesus is concerned about.
-And when we put them in the balance, the heart disease that Jesus is warning us about affects us holistically.
-Eating salted, fried pork daily is a good way to shorten your life in the most miserable way, but the warning of Jesus about what comes out of the mouth rather than what comes in has eternal consequence.
+There’s a different kind of “heart disease” that Jesus is concerned about.
+When we weigh the two, the heart disease Jesus warns us about has holistic—and eternal—consequences.
+Sure, eating salted, fried pork daily is a surefire way to shorten your life in a miserable way.
+But Jesus’ warning about what comes out of the mouth rather than what goes in carries eternal weight.

-In the beginning of this chapter the good ‘ole Pharisees were at it again about the disciples doing something “unlawful”.
+At the beginning of this chapter, the good ol’ Pharisees are at it again, accusing the disciples of doing something “unlawful.”
 What was it this time?
 Eating with unwashed hands.
-Nothing wrong with that, right? especially with our current understanding of microbes.
-It was a good and sanitary tradition.
-Of course back then it wasn’t because of microorganisms, they didn’t know about that then, this was for ritual purity.
-But if we go deeper, it was probably not even about the ritual at this point that they were after.
-The Pharisees were probably trying to discredit the authority of Jesus anyway possible, attempting to make Him look like a “law” breaker before people.
-They hoped that if they prove Him to be against the “traditions of the elders,” then the people would stop following Him and they would regain their spotlight.
-Unfortunate, yet again, for them, is that Jesus saw right through their facade.
+Nothing wrong with that, right?
+Especially with our current understanding of microbes—it’s a good sanitary practice.
+But back then, it wasn’t about microorganisms; they didn’t know about that.
+This was about ritual purity.
+And if we look deeper, it probably wasn’t even about the ritual itself anymore.
+The Pharisees were likely just trying to discredit Jesus in any way they could, attempting to portray Him as a lawbreaker before the people.
+Their hope was that if they could prove He was against the “traditions of the elders,” the crowds would stop following Him, and they would regain the spotlight.
+Unfortunately for them—again—Jesus saw right through their facade.

-After attempting to correct Jesus, Jesus informed them that it’s not what goes into someone’s mouth that defiles a man, it’s what comes out of it.
-This was not an outside work.
-This was an inside job.
-Jesus taught His disciples that out of the heart come evil thoughts—murders, adultery, sexual immorality, theft, lies, slander.
-These can’t be erased by washing one’s hands.
-Only God can deal with it.
-Clean hands don’t matter anyway if you have a dirty heart.
-Of course one can fool people with how clean they are on the outside, but God sees the mal-condition that’s festering inside.
+After their attempt to correct Him, Jesus responded by teaching that it’s not what enters a person’s mouth that defiles them, but what comes out.
+This was not an external issue; it was an internal one—an inside job.
+Jesus explained to His disciples that out of the heart come evil thoughts—murder, adultery, sexual immorality, theft, lies, slander.
+These sins cannot be cleansed by washing your hands.
+Only God can deal with that kind of impurity.
+Clean hands don’t matter if you have a dirty heart.
+You might be able to fool people with outward cleanliness, but God sees the festering condition inside.

-Most people have heart disease that don’t come from what they put into their mouths.
-Eating bad food may affect our health but it will pass through; however what comes out of the mouth can have eternal consequences.
+Most people suffer from a kind of heart disease that has nothing to do with what they eat.
+Yes, eating poorly may damage your physical health, but it will eventually pass through.
+On the other hand, what comes out of the mouth—what’s in the heart—can have eternal consequences.
 Why?
-Because it’s revealing what’s inside!
-While eating unhealthily can give you heart failure, harboring evils in your heart can give you spiritual failure.
+Because it reveals what’s inside!
+While poor eating habits might lead to heart failure, harboring evil in your heart leads to spiritual failure.

-Which one would should you be more concerned about: you eat or what you constantly think about?
-While dieting and exercising may give you a good blood work and make you less prone to high blood pressure or other heart diseases, what’s that when you have unforgiveness, envy, hatred, lusts, anger in your heart?
-While you’re trying to care for your body so that you won’t catch a stroke or a hearth attack, you should be equally if not more concerned about your soul suffering from the heart disease that comes from bitterness, worry, maliciousness, prejudice, among other things.
-A healthy heart may stop beating way later on in life, but an unclean heart can kill you while you’re still alive.
+Which one should concern you more: what you eat or what you constantly think about?
+Dieting and exercising might give you good bloodwork and reduce your risk of high blood pressure or other heart conditions.
+But what’s the point if your heart is full of unforgiveness, envy, hatred, lust, and anger?
+While you’re taking care of your body to avoid a stroke or heart attack, you should be equally—if not more—concerned about your soul suffering from heart disease caused by bitterness, anxiety, malice, prejudice, and other toxic conditions.
+A physically healthy heart might keep beating for many years, but a spiritually unclean heart can destroy your life while you're still breathing.

-Physical heart disease affecting muscles, vessels, and blood transits in our body should be of great concern for each of us, but the heart disease that only God can fully keep healthy is of eternal value.
-Sure, some maybe able to work out for an hour straight or even run a marathon or finish a triathlon without keeling over, but what’s a healthy physical heart if your spiritual heart is diseased?
-What’s so good about washed hands when the heart has not been washed by the Spirit of God?
+Yes, physical heart disease that affects muscles, vessels, and blood flow is serious.
+But the heart disease that only God can heal has eternal significance.
+Sure, some people can work out for an hour straight, run a marathon, or even complete a triathlon without keeling over.
+But what’s the use of a strong, healthy heart if your spirit is diseased?
+What’s the point of having clean hands if your heart hasn’t been washed by the Spirit of God?

 Over the course of 15 chapters, Jesus has dealt with religiosity, limiting beliefs, improper perspective, lack mentality, among others.
 It’s apparent that since the beginning of Jesus’ earthly ministry, He had been dealing with the true, debilitating conditions of the heart.
 From the time He started preaching repentance, He was establishing the cure for the spiritual heart disease.
 The cure the world needs to know and is dying to receive!